 A topic of conversation that is forever floating around the internet is ‘how to make friends in your 20s’.

-It was so easy as teenager and a young child to make friends but as an adult, it’s damn hard.
-There’s no instruction guide on ‘how to make friends in your 20s’.
+Making friends as a teenager and young child was so easy but as an adult, it’s damn hard.
+There should be an instruction guide on ‘how to make friends in your 20s’.
 Most people make friends in school and they keep them for life.
 Similarly with University friends too.
 But if you’re anything like me, you left school and University with the amount of friends you could easily count on one hand (more like half a hand) and have eventually drifted apart completely.
 I’ve been unfortunate in the fact friendships have always faded and changed during my educational and younger years.
-Although, I prefer to consider that as a fortunate situation as I am left with real friends and not a lot of people who I’d call “friends”.
+Although, I prefer to consider that as a fortunate situation as I am left with the friends worth keeping.
 Every single friendship I have now, I made in my 20s (or just before my 20s).
-I have one or two friendships that were rekindled from my teen years but the majority of my friendships were brand new to me.
-With that, I wanted to write about how to make friends in your 20s and share more than my advice, but how I did it.
+I have one or two friendships that were rekindled from my teen years but the majority of my friendships were brand new to me as a young adult.
+And with that, I wanted to write about how to make friends in your 20s and share more than my advice, but how I did it.
 It’s easier than you think.

 Putting yourself in an situation where you have to talk to other people

 This situation could be a gym class, an evening hobby, an internship, a social event or gathering.
-Go somewhere where there are people and where the situation is to be social.
+Go somewhere where there are people and where the situation is social.
 Being somewhere with other people means that at some point you are going to exchange a smile or even a hello.
-If you, for example, attend the same gym class every week, the weekly smile you give to the girl next to you can turn into a weekly ‘hello’.
-From that hello a conversation can flow.
+If you, for example, attend the same gym class every week, the weekly smile you give to the girl next to you can turn into a weekly ‘hello’ and a hello is the start of a conversation.
 If you feel like you’re getting a good vibe from someone, talk more.
 That’s all you have to do.
 Talk and progress the conversation and friendships will naturally form.
 They might not be the ‘best friend’ kind of friendships immediately but it’ll be a starting point.
 The most important thing is to go somewhere and do something that you will find people you have things in common with.
 You’ll both be there because you enjoy the reason to be there.

 Get a hobby or a purpose

 Getting a hobby or a purpose ties perfectly into my point above.
 If you have a hobby you’ll meet like minded people.
-You’re not going to make friends sitting infront of the TV every night watching Friends.
+You’re not going to make friends sitting infront of the TV every night watching Netflix.
 If you don’t have a hobby or a reason to get out of the house, go and get one.
 Join a gym, join an evening class, find an event that’s on frequently that you could attend or even a one off event every now and again.
 Even go out with current friends and see who else you might meet.
 Go out and have experiences to meet likeminded people.
 Friends aren’t going to necesarily come to you, you’ve got to go to them.
+Leaving the house is a must though.
+It’s so easy to get sucked into the life of social media and TV, remember to go outside.

 Inviting people places